FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-FTP.md

 <p>Visibility of this option is controlled with the value set for the TransferSite.AlternativeAddresses.retryPolicy configuration option.
 It allows you to set a "retry policy" with a list of alternative endpoints (presented in IP address: Port number pairs or hostname) you define on this screen.
 But before you are able to do so, you must go to Operations &gt; Server Configuration and set the policy type using either of the following values:</p>
 </blockquote>
 <ul>
-<li><code>AllHostsOnEachRetry</code> – with this policy <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> iterates through each endpoint, one by one, starting with the first in the list.
-If connection not successful, <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> will continue trying each endpoint one after another until the maximum number of retries is reached.
+<li><code>AllHostsOnEachRetry</code> – with this policy {{< SecureTransport/securetransportname  >}} iterates through each endpoint, one by one, starting with the first in the list.
+If connection not successful, {{< SecureTransport/securetransportname  >}} will continue trying each endpoint one after another until the maximum number of retries is reached.
 You can set the maximum retry value by editing the <code>EventQueue.maxRetryCount</code> configuration option.</li>
-<li><code>OneHostOnEachRetry</code> – with this policy <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> tries to connect to the first endpoint in the list.
-If connection not successful, <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> will continue trying that endpoint until the maximum number of retries is reached; and then will move to the next one in the list.
-Following that same pattern, <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> will try each endpoint until success; or until end of list.
+<li><code>OneHostOnEachRetry</code> – with this policy {{< SecureTransport/securetransportname  >}} tries to connect to the first endpoint in the list.
+If connection not successful, {{< SecureTransport/securetransportname  >}} will continue trying that endpoint until the maximum number of retries is reached; and then will move to the next one in the list.
+Following that same pattern, {{< SecureTransport/securetransportname  >}} will try each endpoint until success; or until end of list.
 You can set the maximum retry value by editing the <code>EventQueue.maxRetryCount</code> configuration option.</li>
 <li><code>Disabled</code> (default) – this is the default value that keeps the table with endpoints entirely hidden from view.</li>
 </ul>         </td>
       </tr>